zhangbsn-gt/developer.gov.sg/collections/_singapore-government-tech-stack/toolchain/what-s-new.md

 ---

 # What’s New?
-We heard your feedback on Annual Developer Satisfaction Survey 2021 and we are doubling down on providing solid documentation on our products.
-On this page, you can what we have recently updated and what is coming up soon!
+We heard your feedback on Annual Developer Satisfaction Survey 2021 and we're doubling down on providing solid documentation on our products.
+The table below shows the content release plan.

-Need a documentation that you can’t find here?
-[Submit a ticket](https://www.developer.tech.gov.sg/singapore-government-tech-stack/toolchain/ship-hats-enquiries) and we will prioritise accordingly in our documentation backlog.

 | Date of update |                                         What’s New?                                       |           Coming Soon          |
 | :------------- | ----------------------------------------------------------------------------------------- | ------------------------------ |
 | July 5th       | Subscription FAQs [For PM, BA]<br /> Training Resources | User roles & permissions |

-Got feedback on SHIP-HATS?
-Submit your feedback in [SHIP-HATS Enquiry](./ship-hats-enquiries) and we respond within 5 business days.
+Need a documentation that you can’t find here?
+[Submit a ticket](https://www.developer.tech.gov.sg/singapore-government-tech-stack/toolchain/ship-hats-enquiries) and we'll prioritise in our documentation backlog.